Fáilte / Welcome to the website of Newtown National School, Ardee, Co. Meath. A92PW80

 4) At Syddan, school was conducted in “a stable, badly thatched”.
 It had 1 Protestant pupil and 29 Catholic pupils.

 5) A school in Mitchelstown was attended by 1 Protestant and 29 Catholics.
-(Mitchelstown was then part of Lobinstown Parish, but is now a part of Castletown ParisH).
+(Mitchelstown was then part of Lobinstown Parish, but is now a part of Castletown Parish).

 1835: There were schools at Newtown, Greenhills, Mooretown (the ruins of which still stand), Lobinstown Chapel, Heronstown and Killary.